 A staff retreat is a perfect opportunity to take a step back from the day-to-day work of your organization and spend some time thinking about the bigger picture.
 It’s a time to rejuvenate the team, get everyone excited around a united mission, set goals for the upcoming year, and build bonds between team members.
 All of this doesn’t just… happen.
 Staff retreats take thought, careful planning, and participation from the whole team in order for the time together to be a success.
 Everyone needs to buy in, and we have some tips to make your staff retreat really count.

-1. Everyone can lead a session
+2. Everyone can lead a session

-2. Active participation is key
+3. Active participation is key

-3. Plan an AMA (Ask me Anything) with your CEO or Executive Director
+4. Plan an AMA (Ask me Anything) with your CEO or Executive Director

-4. Have a theme
+5. Have a staff retreat theme

 What are you trying to accomplish during your staff retreat?
 Having a staff retreat theme reminds everyone of the goal of your time together.
 It will also help employees plan their sessions around this theme.
 At Whole Whale, we like to have an overall theme, and then break each day into a sub-theme.
 In 2016 we riffed off of Hillary Clinton’s campaign slogan “Stronger Together.”
-The overall 2016 theme — We know who we are, we know how we are going to grow: how do we be the best?
+The overall 2016 theme: We know who we are, we know how we are going to grow, but how do we be the best?
 Daily themes included:

-5. Schedule in free time
+6. Schedule in free time

 You’re going to be spending a lot of time together talking about work.
 Make sure to schedule in breaks and some free time so staff members can reboot however they need.
 Plus, some of our best ideas (like starting Whole Whale University) came out of informal conversations when the team was just hanging out.

-6. Go off-site if possible
+7. Go off-site if possible

-7. Use your time responsibly
+8. Use your time responsibly

 There will be a lot to go over in a limited amount of time — use that time wisely.
 Have someone take notes on each session and don’t be afraid to bookmark a discussion if you are running out of time.
 The session leader is responsible for following up on and scheduling further discussions after retreat as necessary.
 Make sure that all the time you spend on coming up with new ideas isn’t wasted.
 There should be someone in charge of implementing the changes after staff retreat is over, whether it’s the session leader or another appointed employee.